ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/Run-Moonchain-Supernode.md

 sudo chmod -R 777 ./data ./docker
 ```

-### Enable your Supernode as a Prover (optional)
+### Enable your supernode as a prover (optional)

 For more detailed information, please see [Enable a prover](./Enable-a-Prover).

 :::important[NOTE]
 Synchronizing from the genesis block may take some time.
 You can monitor this progress through logs or by using the local Grafana Dashboard.
-Additionally, you can check the latest L2 chain status in the [MXC Geneva Block Explorer](https://geneva-explorer.moonchain.com/).
+Additionally, you can check the latest L2 chain status in the [Moonchain Geneva Block Explorer](https://geneva-explorer.moonchain.com/).
 :::

-**1. Ensure Docker is Running**: Make sure that the Docker is installed an actively running on your system.
+**1. Ensure Docker is running**: Make sure that the Docker is installed an actively running on your system.

-**2. Run the following command to start the Supernode**:
+**2. Run the following command to start the supernode**:
 ```sh
 docker compose up
 ```
-**3. Run the Supernode in the Background (Detached Mode)**: If you prefer to run the supernode in the background, add the `-d` flag to the command:
+**3. Run the supernode in the background (Detached Mode)**: If you prefer to run the supernode in the background, add the `-d` flag to the command:

 ```sh
 docker compose up -d
 ```

-### Stopping a Supernode
+### Stopping a supernode
 To shut down the supernode while retaining all volumes (so it won't need to synchronize from the genesis block again upon restart), use the following command:
 ```sh
 docker compose down
 ```

-### Removing a Supernode
+### Removing a supernode
 To completely remove the supernode, including all volumes used by each container, execute the following commands:

 **1. Stop and remove containers along with volumes**: